weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_01_Lab01_Ex1_Create_Connectors.md

 1. You should still be logged into LON-EX1 as the **Administrator** with a password of **Pa55w.rd**; however, if the log-in page appears, then log in now.

-2. In your Internet Explorer browser session, the on-premises **Exchange admin center** should still be open; if not, then perform the same steps that you did in the prior task to open it now.
+2. In your Edge Browser browser session, the on-premises **Exchange admin center** should still be open; if not, then perform the same steps that you did in the prior task to open it now.

 3. In the **Exchange admin center**, you should still be displaying the **mail flow** tab from the left-hand navigation pane.
 On the menu bar at the top of the page, select **send connectors**.